iq8al/iq8al.github.io/content/PyCon/changing-the-world-via-pycon-en.md

-Title: Getting involved with the community through PyCon
+Title: Changing the world one PyCon at a time
-Slug: getting-involved-through-pycon
+Slug: changing-the-world-one-pycon-at-a-time
 Lang: en
 Date: 2017-06-15 16:00
 Modified: 2017-06-15 16:00